Wild Welfare has been following the news about the sun bears at a zoo in Indonesia closely and the subsequent reports of concern for the animals.

 PKBSI recently confirmed to us that they have in fact been advising Bandung Zoo management since March 2016.
 In light of the recent publicity at the zoo, the Indonesian Minister of Environment and Forestry has asked PKBSI to help further.
-We are informed that PKBSI have mobilised a team of vets and animal care personnel from within their membership to assist Bandung Zoo.
+We are informed that PKBSI has mobilised a team of vets and animal care personnel from within their membership to assist Bandung Zoo.

 Following on from this our own Wild Welfare team is arranging to return to the facility in the coming weeks, and alongside the relevant authorities and PKBSI, will be discussing the situation further and identifying needs and requirements.

-Image source BBC.com
+Image source: BBC.com